 • Completion in days (not weeks/months)

-What Hiring Managers Actually Say
+What Hiring Managers Say

 We asked AI hiring managers about certifications: